COVID RISK ASSESSMENT PLEASE READ STATEMENT BELOW 7th Feb 2022

 Just yards from Porth Cressa beach, ideal for swimming, kayaking, building sand castles or watching some of Scilly's fabulous variety of seabirds.
-Restaurants, pubs, shops and the museum just a short walk away as are boats to explore all the other wonderful islands or the Island Rover tour bus to discover St Marys.
+Restaurants, pubs, shops and the museum are just a short walk as are boats to explore the off island.
+Or the Island Rover tour bus to discover St Marys.
 Hire a bike - the Strand, Town Beach.
-Will sleep up to 6 in one double and one twin bedroom plus a good sized bunk room.
-There is a spacious bathroom upstairs and a toilet and shower room downstairs to dash into straight off the beach!
+Sleeps in one double and one twin bedroom plus a good sized bunk room.
+A spacious bathroom upstairs and a toilet and shower room downstairs to dash into straight off the beach!
 Good sized lounge diner and rear kitchen with dishwasher and washerdryer.
 Wi-fi available.
 Steps at the rear lead down to a shared courtyard with access onto Siver Street.

 Dogs: One well behaved dog is welcome by arrangement on the understanding that the courtyard etc are kept clean for the benefit of other visitors and is kept off furniture and beds and not left alone in the property.
-Doggy 'stuff' is not provided but can be booked and hired from Pam Manning at Creature Comforts on 01720 422478 or email@example.com
+Doggy 'stuff' is not provided but can be booked and hired from Rhiannon Manning

 If extra clean linen is needed during your stay a washer dryer is provided or the laundry by the library will wash and dry in a day.
 Make sure you pick it up before closing!